 Many Scottish and Irish clans were founded by scions of royalty, whose immediate male-line descendants populated the clan territories and bred many vigorous male lines, spreading their Mac and O’ surnames far and wide.
 This chapter explains how to research Scottish and Irish clans (including using DNA) and how to connect back to the clan’s genealogical roots in the ancient past.
 The chapter includes an explanation of the ancient Irish origins of the kings of Scotland and the mythical Milesian origins of the High Kings of Ireland.

 Welsh and Ancient British roots

 The Welsh kings left numerous well-recorded lines of descendants from which most and perhaps all Welsh families now are descended.
 This chapter explores the Five Royal Tribes of Wales and the ‘Fifteen Noble Tribes of Wales’.
-Most lines lead back to Rhodri Mawr, the great unifying king of Wales, whose ancestry is a mixture of genuine Welsh Dark Age pedigrees and claims made by the bards concerning descent from the heroes of old, the wledigs of the time of King Arthur.
+Most lines lead back to Rhodri Mawr, the great unifying king of Wales, whose ancestry is a mixture of genuine Welsh Dark Age pedigrees and claims made by the bards concerning descent from the heroes of old such as Vortigern, Macxen (Magnus Maximus), Coel Hen (‘Old King Coel’) and Cunedda, about the time of King Arthur.
 Claims went back even further to the time of Cassivellaunus, the Catuvellauni king who opposed the invasion of Caesar.
 This chapter includes the author’s ground-breaking analysis of the oldest British pedigrees of Beli Mawr and Bran the Blessed, including several lines of Iron Age tribal kings going back several centuries BC.